 The LDC generally owns and operates the facilities that are used to provide the downstream, or behind-the-city gate services.
 Under regulation, the LDC traditionally has been the monopoly provider of these services.
 Except for local transportation, the downstream services do not have any inherent monopolistic characteristics.
 However, a fully or workably competitive market may not exist for most of these services, but such markets may develop in the future.
 Most of these potentially competitive services would have to be regulated until a workably competitive market develops.
 Until then, the LDC could be allowed to provide these services under regulated tariffs while alternative providers are also allowed to provide the same services at unregulated prices.
-Some of these services may have system safety and reliability implications.
-For such services, either the LDC would need to retain control of the relevant operations or a good coordination mechanism would need to be developed and implemented, to ensure system safety and reliability.
+Some of these services, either the LDC would need to retain control of the relevant operations or a good coordination mechanism would need to be developed and implemented, to ensure system safety and reliability.
 The downstream services that could be unbundled include:

-- on-system balancing
+- < on-system balancing

-- on-system storage
+- < on-system storage

-- on-system peaking
+- < on-system peaking

-- local distribution
+- < local distribution

-- metering
+- < metering

-- ▶ billing
+- < billing

-- customer turn-ons and turn-offs
+- < customer turn-ons and turn-offs